 Business Tax Tips to be implemented before the end of the year:

 Your Business purchases Computer Equipment and systems software to be used in the business on Dec 30th for $15,000.
 The CCA rate for computer equipment is 55% / year.
-Even if your company owned the asset for 2 days in the current year 2016, it can still claim 6 months of tax depreciation resulting in a deduction of
+Even if your company owned the asset for 2 days in the current year, it could still claim 6 months of tax depreciation resulting in a deduction of

 $15,000 x ½ half year rule x 55% = $4,125.